-The council is supported by a staff person, the Coordinator of Shared Ministries.
-She recruits chairpersons for the six councils, who are approved by the Vestry and appointed at the Annual General Meeting.
-Each council chair serves a 3-year term, and participates with vestry members at two weekend leadership retreats each year.
+The council has been supported by the Coordinator of Shared Ministries, which has been both a lay staff as well as a clergy position.
+The coordinator recruits chairpersons for the six councils, who are approved by the Vestry and appointed at the Annual General Meeting.
+Each council chair serves a 3-year term, and participates with vestry members at a leadership retreat each year.

 Following are descriptions of each council and the various programs and activities that fall under its umbrella.